tgw4uiuc/CourseProject/MeTA_tutorial.md

 Now copy the file from your download location to the correct directory where you've downloaded the MeTa source.
 Copy it to the meta/deps/icu-58.2/ directory (create those deps and icu-58.2 directories if they don't exist yet.)

-One other thing that may cause issuesin newer OS distributions:
+One other thing that may cause issues in newer OS distributions:
-Next, the MeTa source uses xlocale.h, which is no longer included in many newer OS distributions.
+The MeTa source uses xlocale.h, which is no longer included in many newer OS distributions.
 We can use locale.h instead, so this will link it to there:
 ```
 # link xlocale.h to locale.h
 sudo ln -s /usr/include/locale.h /usr/local/include/xlocale.h